Monique van Vooren: Marriages and relationships

 By 1957, Van Vooren had been married and divorced twice.
-She married second husband was Kurt (or Curt) Henry Pfenniger in 1950; they separated in 1954 and later divorced.
+She married second husband Kurt (or Curt) Henry Pfenniger in 1950; they separated in 1954 and later divorced.
 Her third husband was New York businessman Gerard Walter "Jerry" Purcell.
 They were married from 1958 until Purcell died in 2002.

 Van Vooren had various young lovers, including actor Hiram Keller.
 In 2001, Van Vooran began dating Orin Lehman, a longtime New York State parks commissioner, and former fiancé of comedian Joan Rivers.
 Rivers retorted by making fun of the new couple's advanced ages on Howard Stern's radio show.
 Van Vooren responded, telling Page Six: "She’s one to talk.
 She's got more miles on her than an old Checker cab.
 As for dear Orin, he's been a friend of mine before Rivers came along, while they were together and after he wisely dumped her."
 They were together until Lehman's death in 2008.